JTMWi/Maintainerr/docs/2-getting-started/2-configuration/Configuration.md

 | Api key| Overseerr API key, should be visible in the Overseerr settings |

 # Radarr
-Radarr's configuration is required to use it's parameters in rules and to remove or unmonitor movies.
+Radarr's configuration is required to use its parameters in rules and to remove or unmonitor movies.

 | Param        | Description           |
 | ------------- |:-------------:|